A mouse is one way to communicate with a computer. many computers and all smart phones tend to have touch screens instead.

-Many people find using a mouse difficult when they start using a computer.
+Many people find using a mouse difficult when they start.
 It can be even more difficult if you have trouble with fine movements of your hand, because of arthritis or other problems.
 Here are some tips that may help.

 To click, keep your hand on the mouse.
 Tap your index finger on the left button firmly but gently.
 Remember to lift the finger up again.
 A click should be a gentle movement.
 Don't move the mouse while you're clicking.
 Don't take take your hand off the mouse to poke at the button with a finger.
 This makes the mouse skid so the computer doesn't know where you're clicking.
 If you hit the button harder and harder, that makes the mouse skid more.
 The symbol on the screen which moves with the mouse is called the pointer.
 Only the fingertip of the hand pointer is active.
 Click here to see where you can click.